Babies Cry for Drugs, Not Milk

 To The Editor:

-In his September 7th, 2019 article, “These Newborn Babies Cry for Drugs, Not Milk,” Nichilas Kristof argues that there are no solutions about drugs, even though many newborns are exposed to drugs and struggle in America.
-Every 15 minutes, newborns are born to addicted mothers, and the mothers of these babies are drug addicts.
+In his September 7th, 2019 article, “These Newborn Babies Cry for Drugs, Not Milk,” Nichilas Kristof argues that there are no solutions to drug abuse, despite the outrage of thousands of newborns being born addicted to opioids.

 McKinsey and Company, the global consulting company reported that “the opioid crisis will worsen over the next three to five years.”
-The government must tighten penalties for those who sell drugs, as well as strengthen the laws related to drugs.
-In addition, hospitals must treat people who addicted drugs and try to make them cure.
+The government must tighten penalties for those who overprescribe, wrongly provide, or sell sell drugs, and must strengthen other laws related to prescription drugs as well.
+In addition, hospitals must provide treatment for drug addicts who need it and compel them to defeat their addictions whenever possible.
 Also, companies or government make campaign about drug and should spread the drug issue.
 In school, they have to educate teenagers about drug.